kstenerud/concise-encoding/ce-structure.md

 Formal specification clauses are written in the [Dogma](https://dogma-lang.org/) metalanguage.
 Many of the text descriptions in this specification will be augmented with Dogma rules for clarity.

-Whenever any textual description seems ambiuguous or unclear, please refer to the formal Dogma documents (and also, please [open an issue](https://github.com/kstenerud/concise-encoding/issues)):
+Whenever any textual description seems ambiguous or unclear, please refer to the formal Dogma documents (and also, please [open an issue](https://github.com/kstenerud/concise-encoding/issues)):

 * [CBE Dogma](cbe.dogma)
 * [CTE Dogma](cte.dogma)